 Newscasters work in a television or broadcast studio and are responsible for reporting news to the public.
 While off air,...

-A Broadcast News Analyst can also be referred to as a reporter, newscaster or news anchor.
-A Broadcast News Analyst will most...
+A broadcast news analyst can also be referred to as a reporter, newscaster or news anchor.
+Read on to learn about the...

 Speech communications and rhetoric programs teach students the theory and physiology of spoken communication so that they can...